DTE Electric Company: Power generation

-Fossil Generation

 Fossil Fuel Plants

 Current operating DTE Energy's coal and natural gas power plants:

 In 2016, DTE Energy announced the retirement of three coal-fired generating units among its plants by 2023.
 The plants are located in River Rouge, St. Clair in East China Township and Trenton.
 In sum, the plants power around 900,000 homes.
 The Detroit Free Press wrote that employees at the closing plants will be able to transfer to other facilities and will not lose their jobs.

-River Rouge Power Plant's retirement was expedited to 2021 with its last megawatt produced on May 31, 2021 and formally retired on June 4, 2021.
+River Rouge Power Plant's retirement was expedited to 2021 with its last megawatt produced on May 31, 2021, and formally retired on June 4, 2021.

 Trenton Channel Power Plant and St. Clair Power Plant retired in 2022, replaced by renewable energy projects.

-Many of DTE Energy's coal plants were built in the 1950s and 1960s and "are nearing retirement age."

-Blue Water Energy Center
+It was announced on December 8, 2022, that Monroe Power Plant will retire units 3 and 4 in 2028 and units 1 and 2 in 2032 (originally 2042).
+Belle River Power Plant will be repurposed to become a natural gas plant in 2026 (originally 2028).
+The Belle River gas conversion project is expected to extend the life of the plant by at least 13 more years.

+The Greenwood Energy Center near Avoca, Michigan serves as a peaking power plant for the utility, generating over 815mW when at full capacity.
+A turbine replacement project in 2024 is expected to add another 25 years of useful life to the plant, with no current plans to retire the facility.

 In 2018, the Michigan Public Service Commission approved Blue Water Energy Center, a natural gas combined-cycle plan.
 This will replace three retiring coal plants, reducing carbon emissions by 70 percent, and provide power to 850,000 homes.

 Blue Water Energy Center began commercial operation on June 6, 2022.

 Nuclear

 DTE currently operates one nuclear plant, Enrico Fermi Nuclear Generating Station, generating 21% of DTE Electric's power.

+Two nuclear reactors were planned for the Greenwood Energy Center site near Avoca, but were never completed.